 Ligament sprains are graded on a severity scale:

 - A mild sprain when the ligaments are only stretched.

 - A moderate sprain when the ligaments are partially torn.

 - A severe sprain when the ligaments are completely torn and may require surgical care.

 Tendons connect bone to muscle.
 Muscles are coordinated and controlled by your brain and nervous system, which powers the motion of the joint.
 For example, if you want to lift your arm to answer a question, the brain sends a message to the muscles in your arm and you move it.
 A strain is an injury to the tendons and/or muscle.
 Similar to a sprain, strains may be a stretch, partial or complete tear in the tendon-muscle combination.

 - Muscle spasm and weakness

-The recommended treatment protocol for sprains and strains is: rest, ice, compression, and elevation (RICE).
+The recommended treatment protocol for sprains and strains is rest, ice, compression, and elevation, or RICE.
 If sprain or strain symptoms persist, get in your automobile and drive to the nearest DOC location to see an orthopedic surgeon or specialty-trained PA for an accurate diagnosis and treatment.
 Surgery is sometimes required for a more serious tear.

 October 8, 2019

 Physical therapy helps people of all ages who have medical conditions, illnesses or injuries that…